phdye/smollm3-openwebui/README.md

 ## Features
 - Resumable, idempotent installation
 - Fetches and configures SmolLM3-3B from the ggml-org repository
-- Installs Open WebUI via Docker (preferred) or a Python virtual environment
+- Installs Ollama and Open WebUI together on the chosen backend (Docker, WSL, or a Python virtual environment)
 - Ensures FFmpeg is present for audio features
 - Logs every action for troubleshooting
-- Optional WSL backend for Open WebUI via `--wsl <distro>`
+- Optional WSL backend via `--wsl <distro>` installs both components inside the specified distribution
-- WSL backend installs Open WebUI inside its own Python virtual environment
 - Provides start/stop scripts accessible from Windows and WSL

 ## Prerequisites